digicademy-chf/chf_container/documentation/InstallAndConfig/Index.rst

 4. Create and start the containers

     Open a command-line interface in the container folder and run the following set of commands.
-They move any files in the ``content`` folder to the right place, create all containers specified in the Compose file, and import the database.
+They move the files in the ``content`` folder to the right place, create all containers specified in the Compose file, and import the database.
 You may need to alter the root password, database name, and file name.
+Leave out the two ``ssl`` lines if the two files are not available.

     ..  code-block:: shell

+        cp content/settings.php web/config/system/settings.php && \
+        unzip content/public.zip web && \
-        chmod u+x contentrestore.sh && \
+        cp content/000-default-ssl.pem config/apache2/ssl/000-default-ssl.pem && \
-        sh ./contentrestore.sh && \
+        cp content/000-default-ssl.key config/apache2/ssl/000-default-ssl.key && \
         podman compose up -d && \
         podman exec -i chf_database mysql -uroot -ppassword t3_chf < content/chf_database.sql